- The German Government wants to “dare more progress”: What does it mean for Green Tech in Germany?

 Dr. Diana Süsser is a postdoctoral researcher in group Energy Transitions and Public Policy at IASS.
 Her research focuses on socio-technical transitions, energy policy-model interactions and innovations for a sustainable energy transition.
 In the EU project "Sustainable Energy Transition Laboratory", Diana deals with requirements on and the design of future energy models, with a focus on the integration of social aspects.
 In addition to her work at the IASS, Diana Süsser is a member and mentor of the Global Women's Network for the Energy Transition (GWNET).
 She is also a Talking Climate Trainer at EIT Climate-KIC and a Lecturer at Lecturers without borders and S4F.

-Before joining IASS, Diana was a fellow at the Israel Public Policy Institute, where she did research on effective policy design to support innovations in green technologies.
-Previously, she worked for the World Wide Fund for Nature (WWF) within the climate innovation project „Towards an <2° economy" and was an associated researcher in the Integrative Geography at the University of Hamburg.
-Diana studied environmental sciences at the University of Oldenburg and Kingston University London, and holds a M.Sc. in climate science from the University of Hamburg.
-Diana did her doctorate at the University of Hamburg on social and geographic aspects of a local energy transition in the framework of the project Regional Climate Change (REKLIM) at the Helmholtz-Zentrum in Geesthacht.
+Before joining IASS, Diana was a Fellow at the Israel Public Policy Institute and worked for the World Wide Fund for Nature (WWF).
+Diana studied environmental sciences at the University of Oldenburg and Kingston University London and holds a M.Sc. in integrated climate science from the University of Hamburg.
+Diana completed her doctorate at the University of Hamburg on social and geographic aspects of a local energy transition, while working as researcher in the project "Regional Climate Change" (REKLIM) at the Helmholtz-Zentrum Hereon.